Introduction: SMD Testing Jig

 I designed the area where the DUT sits to have very close pads in the central area, where the gap is 0.25mm, which should comfortably fit SC-90 and 0402 devices (ie, really tiny).
 A few mm away from this area the gap is widened to reduce coupling between the pads, which will already be raised due to the very close area in the middle.
 For normal testing this shouldn't matter.

-The layout is based on a simple bar and two squares which gives the best scaling for differently sized devices.
+The layout is based on a simple bar and two squares which seems to give the best scaling for differently sized devices.

 I've provided PDFs of the layout in positive and negative versions.
 Use the negative if doing photo-resist (recommended) or the positive for toner-transfer.